 Source: These forms of racism have been described by James Nazroo and colleagues.

-2 What explanations does the report give for differences between ethnic groups in risk and outcomes of COVID-19?
+Question 2: What explanations does the report give for differences between ethnic groups in risk and outcomes of COVID-19?

 This is a crucial question, because the prior assumptions researchers make about what could be driving differences between broadly classified ethnic population groups have a fundamental impact on the methods and data used in their research.
 Good studies should set out and justify hypotheses, the data used and methods.
 Several studies have used available data to test the contribution of social, economic and health factors in explaining differences in COVID-19 risk of exposure and outcomes between ethnic groups.
 Alternative explanations, such as cultural or biological factors, have not yet been tested with observed data.